 The stages of syphilis are:

-- Primary stage – Sores or chancres appear at the site of infection (mouth, anus, rectum, vagina, cervix, and breasts for women or mouth, lips, anus, scrotum, and penis for men).
-These appear 3 to 6 weeks after infected, if left untreated.
+Primary stage - Sores or chancres appear at the site of infection (mouth, lips, anus, rectum, vagina, cervix for women or mouth, lips, anus, rectum, scrotum, and penis for men).
+These appear 3 to 6 weeks after infected, and heal if left untreated.

-- Secondary stage – Rough red or reddish brown rash on the palms of the hands and soles of the feet may appear.
-You may experience sore throat, patchy hair loss, swollen lymph nodes, or headaches and body aches.
+Secondary stage - Red or reddish brown rash on the trunk, palms of the hands and soles of the feet may appear.
+You may experience sore throat, patchy hair loss, swollen lymph nodes, or headaches and fever.

 Get STD Testing and Treatment Online

 If you've been exposed to an STD or are experiencing symptoms of an STD you should see a doctor about STD testing.